Stuycs-K/final-project-10-d-angelo-vincent-jha-lana/WORKLOG.md

 ### 5/24

 Today I finished decode.
 I fixed my issues with the 2D array and instead used a 1D array to represent the polybius square.
 I did the second half of the decoder with the first key and the code can now succesfully return the original message.

+### 5/27

+Today I did more research about the history and the cracking of the cipher and plan to start adding to the presentation.